PagerDuty/pd-cap-recipes/README.md

 When you deploy, you will prompted for a comment.
 This will be used to notify your coworkers via HipChat.

+Like with the git integration, you can selectively disable this integration when/where needed:

+    $ bundle exec cap vagrant deploy -s skip_hipchat=true

+or...

+    set :skip_hipchat, true

 ### Improved Logging

 The entire output produced by capistrano is logged to `log/capistrano.log`.